 Furthermore, adaptation strategies should be flexible enough to scale up to more adverse conditions.
 Future conditions derived from climate change projections have significant uncertainties due to multiple factors (e.g., greenhouse gas emissions trajectories).
-These projections are also revised approximatively every 10-years by the Intergovernmental Panel on Climate Change (IPCC) and might result in different trends than the latest IPCC Work Group II Sixth Assessment Report18.
+These projections are also revised approximatively every 10-years by the Intergovernmental Panel on Climate Change (IPCC) and might result in different trends than the latest IPCC Work Group II Sixth Assessment Report17.
 Therefore, taking a median projection from the latest climate change projection might result in a 50 percent chance of success or a 50 percent chance of failure or maladaptation during the project lifespan.
-One option could be to build robust adaptation strategies which account for more extreme climate change projections with the risk of high-cost project design to reduce a so-called lock-in situation.
+One option could be to build robust adaptation strategies which account for more extreme climate change projections with the risk of high-cost projects for low effectiveness in the long term.
+Another option is to proactively consider building flexibility in the project design to reduce a so-called lock-in situation.
 For example, one could envision acquiring a larger easement than the original levee design to raise the levee crown over time if required by increased climate change conditions.
 This flexibility in the project design will require a monitoring program to provide adaptive feedback and/or corrective action(s) relative to more recent climate change projections.